Quick Tips on How to Get Lovebugs Off Cars

 Advancements in new vehicle finishes can help reduce the problem of bugs damaging car paint.
 For example, you could consider a ceramic coating or other car protection film for your vehicle.
 You’ll be glad for the extra layer of paint protection.

-However, if you don’t remove the bug masses after a period of time, your car’s finish could end up stained or otherwise harmed.
+However, if you don’t remove the bug masses over time, your car’s finish could end up stained or otherwise damaged.
 In that case, an automotive detail shop might be able to help.
 Its technicians will likely have the tools, products, and skills to restore paint imperfections caused by lovebugs.

-If you wonder whether car insurance will cover lovebug paint damage, it will not.
-Even with full coverage, lovebug damage is considered cosmetic.
+If you wonder whether car insurance will cover lovebug paint damage, the answer is no. Even with full coverage, lovebug damage is considered cosmetic.

 Car warranties also do not cover this type of damage.
-When you keep your car clean of lovebugs, it helps you retain the vehicle’s value if you ever need to resell or trade it in at a dealership.
+Keeping your car free of lovebugs helps retain its value if you ever need to resell or trade it in at a dealership.

 Hi.
 I live in California and have a 2021 Nissan Leaf SV that we purchased one year ago.
 This EV works for us as we only use it locally, less than 4k a year.
 Home charging both level 1 and level 2.
 Only once did we try charging at a station, and that was to see how the pay system worked.